← Back to Blog

 2. Penetration vs. pantry loading

-Panel data distinguishes between two outcomes: attracting new household customers, or encouraging existing loyalists to shift purchase timing.
-The two look identical on the POS sales line but have completely different long-term value.
+Panel data tells two outcomes apart: bringing in new household customers, or nudging existing loyalists to shift their purchase timing.
+The two look identical on the POS sales line and have completely different long-term value.

-New-customer acquisition compounds — once a household tries a product and likes it, downstream value is measured in repeat purchases.
-Timing shifts fade quickly: the promo simply pulls a purchase that would have happened anyway from week 12 into week 6.
+New-customer acquisition compounds.
+Once a household tries a product and likes it, the downstream value shows up in repeat purchases.
+Timing shifts fade fast: the promo just pulls a purchase that would have happened anyway from week 12 into week 6.

 You only see this distinction in panel data (SPINS panel, Numerator, NielsenIQ Homescan, Circana panel).
 POS scan data alone cannot tell the two scenarios apart.